 In some cases, Medicare beneficiaries may qualify to receive additional financial assistance from the state government to cover the costs of premiums, copayments, and other expenses.
-Rhode Island participates in the following four Medicare Savings Programs, from which you may benefit if you are deemed eligible.
+Rhode Island participates in the following four Medicare Savings Programs.

-- Qualified Medicare Beneficiaries (QMBs): This is available for individuals or couples who earn $1,001 or $1,348 per month, respectively, and covers a variety of costs associated with premiums, copayments, and more.
+- Qualified Medicare Beneficiaries (QMBs): This is available for individuals or couples who earn under $1,010 or $1,355 per month, respectively, and covers a variety of costs associated with premiums, copayments, and more.

-- Specified Low-Income Medicare Beneficiaries (SLMBs): This is available for individuals or couples who earn $1,197 or $1,613 monthly, respectively, and covers Medicare Part B premiums.
+- Specified Low-Income Medicare Beneficiaries (SLMBs): This is available for individuals or couples who earn under $1,208 or $1,622 monthly, respectively, and covers Medicare Part B premiums.

-- Qualifying Individuals(QIs): This is available for individuals and couples who earn $1,345 or $1,814 in a month, respectively, and covers Medicare Part B premiums.
+- Qualifying Individuals(QIs): This is available for individuals and couples who earn under $1,357 or $1,823 per month, respectively, and covers Medicare Part B premiums.

 Along with offering financial assistance, the state of Rhode Island has also formed an organization, the Rhode Island Division of Elderly Affairs, that offers information and help to those interested in the process of applying for Medicare or with questions about coverage in general.

-Furthermore, if you need assistance about how to compare Rhode Island medicare insurance Plans, consider contacting the Medicare professionals at Medicare Solutions.
-We are prepared to help ensure you obtain the best medicare insurance Plans for your needs.
+Furthermore, if you need assistance about how to compare Rhode Island Medicare insurance plans, consider contacting a licensed sales agent at Medicare Solutions.
+We are prepared to help ensure you obtain the best Medicare insurance plans for your needs.